skyflowapi/skyflow-python/README.md

 #### Invoke Connection

 Using Skyflow Connection, end-user applications can integrate checkout/card issuance flow with their apps/systems.
-To invoke connection, use the invokeConnection(config: Skyflow.ConnectionConfig) method of the Skyflow client.
+To invoke connection, use the invoke_connection(config: Skyflow.ConnectionConfig) method of the Skyflow client.

 ```python
 connectionConfig = ConnectionConfig(